blockchyp/developer-docs/docs/rest-api/gateway/index.rst

   HTTP/1.1 200 OK
   {

-    // whether or not the transaction when through "approved":true,
+    // whether or not the transaction went through "approved":true,

     // narrative description of the response